 While it might be known best for its cookies (try the chocolate pecan and snickerdoodles), this Glenwood Park shop just down the street from 3 Parks Wine also serves some seriously good hot chocolate.
 Milk chocolate chips are melted down and mixed with two-percent milk and vanilla bean.
 The drink is then topped with whipped cream, caramel, and almond pieces.

 Cafexito Mexican Coffee Shop — Capitol View

-A perennial date spot in Midtown, especially for decadent desserts paired with coffee, wine, or a nightcap in the evenings, Cafe Intermezzo is also a great place to indulge in a creamy cup of hot chocolate.
-It’s basically dessert.
+A perennial date night spot, especially for decadent desserts paired with coffee, wine, or a nightcap in the evenings, Cafe Intermezzo is also a great place to indulge in a creamy cup of hot chocolate.
+It’s basically a dessert here.
 There are five variations on the drink found on the menu, including traditional cups of hot chocolate mixed with steamed milk, cream, and rich Dutch chocolate topped with shaved chocolate and semi-sweet cups of Mexican hot chocolate.
-Cafe Intermezzo includes additional locations in Dunwoody and Alpharetta.

 Dil Bahar Cafe — Norcross

 This Pakistani bakery and cafe in Norcross is a true family affair where the owners are handling the cooking, greeting and seating folks, and even occasionally serenading guests during lunch and dinner.
-Dil Bahar Cafe features a great variety of Karachi-style chaat as well as other dishes like Masala fries, chicken rolls, and savory, deep-fried kachori served with sabzi (mixed vegetables).
-Make sure to get dessert here, including the shahi tukray (bread pudding) or falooda paired with a hot cup of chai.
+Dil Bahar Cafe features a great variety of Karachi-style chaat, as well as other dishes like Masala fries, chicken rolls, and savory, deep-fried kachori served with sabzi (mixed vegetables).
+Make sure to get dessert, including the shahi tukray (bread pudding) or falooda paired with a hot cup of chai.
 The cafe also serves hot chocolate during the colder months topped with halal marshmallows and whipped cream.
-Halal.